Suburban Gothic (film)

-Suburban Gothic is a 2014 American comedy horror film directed by Richard Bates Jr. It had its world premiere on July 19, 2014, at the Fantasia International Film Festival and stars Matthew Gray Gubler as a young man who returns home only to find himself faced with the supernatural.
+Suburban Gothic is a 2014 American supernatural comedy horror film directed by Richard Bates Jr. It had its world premiere on July 19, 2014, at the Fantasia International Film Festival and stars Matthew Gray Gubler as a young man who returns home only to find himself faced with the supernatural.
 The film was released in select theaters and via video on demand platforms on January 30, 2015.

 Plot

 Unable to find a job after graduating business school, Raymond Wadsworth is forced to move back home with his parents.
 His mother Eve is a socialite who secretly fantasizes about Hector, the foreman of the crew working on her home and yard renovations.
 Raymond’s father Donald works as a high school football coach and exhibits racial prejudices.
-Raymond borrows a car from his cousin Freddy, who Donald has barred from the Wadsworth home since Donald came out as gay.
+Raymond borrows a car from his cousin Freddy, who Donald has barred from the Wadsworth home since Freddy came out as gay.
 Raymond reacquaints himself with a former classmate named Becca who works at a local bar and they take a romantic interest in one another.
 Raymond also begins having regular run-ins with a bully from childhood named Pope.

 Hector’s construction crew digs up a child’s skeleton buried in a wooden box on the Wadsworth property.
 Hector steals a necklace from the corpse before instructing his men to rebury the body and to not report the discovery to anyone.
 Hector then goes missing after being pulled into a bush by an unseen force.
 He later returns in an incoherent state.

 Raymond begins experiencing paranormal activity throughout the house.
 Alphonse, one of Hector’s employees, warns Raymond about what happened with the body.
 Raymond seeks Becca’s help with investigating the poltergeist.
 Becca encourages Raymond to reconnect with the sensitivity to supernatural phenomena that he exhibited as a child before he went on medication.
 Raymond investigates the “Longstreet Ranch 1860” brand found on the box in the yard.
 He discovers that Ambrose Longstreet and his daughter Hannah were murdered in 1860 by the notorious Bogden brothers.
 Raymond determines that he and Becca need to rebury Hannah’s body to put her spirit to rest and they begin attempting to make contact with the dead.
 Donald discovers that Raymond found the makeshift coffin and encourages his son to drop the matter.
 Raymond forces his father to reveal the body’s location and learns that Donald donated it to Cornelius at the Historical Society.
 Cornelius is a dead end, but his assistant Virginia offers to help Raymond and Becca.